-Holy Trinity Primary School monitors the attendance of every child in the school and, in conjunction with the Chesil Education Partnership, we will work with and support those children and their families who are not attending school without sufficient reason.
+Holy Trinity Primary School monitors the attendance of every child in the school and we will work with and support those children and their families who are not attending school without sufficient reason.

 If your child is absent through illness, please contact us immediately on 01305 783200, dialing 1 to report this in a message.
 Please state:

 - your name and your relationship with the child

 - the name of the child and their class

 - the reason for absence